dotnetCarpenter/virtualcontrol/README.md

 # virtualcontrol
-An attempt to recreate the look and feel from the Virtual Control see in Matrix Reloaded http://www.kazumichi.com/Matrix-Reloaded-Virtual-Control-Design
+An attempt to recreate the look and feel from the Virtual Control as seen in Matrix Reloaded.

+http://www.kazumichi.com/Matrix-Reloaded-Virtual-Control-Design

 # How to run